RosameliaCarioni/RosameliaCarioni/README.md

 ## 🌟 About Me

 I'm passionate about how AI and machine learning can transform industries and society positively.
 I am eager to contribute to projects that aim for a positive societal impact.
+I am currently learning about energy markets and enabling a sustainable grid.

 ## 🎓 Education

-- **MSc in Machine Learning** - KTH Royal Institute of Technology - Stockholm, Sweden (09/2023 – ongoing)
+- **MSc in Machine Learning** - KTH Royal Institute of Technology - Stockholm, Sweden (09/2023 – 06/2025)
 - **BSc in Data Science and Artificial Intelligence** - Maastricht University - Maastricht, Netherlands (09/2020 – 07/2023)

 ## 🛠️ Skills